 If your kitchen island is particularly large, placing a slim sink down the middle might not be viable, particularly if your counter is so large that people wouldn’t be able to reach the sink comfortably from either side.
-Even if that’s the case, though, installing a trough sink crosswise along the narrower part of the island can also be quite useful, as the sink can be accessed by one person on either side as well as from one end.
+Instead, consider installing a trough sink crosswise along the narrower part of the island.
+While you won’t be able to access the sink from all sides, you’ll at least be able to use it on both the inside and outside of the kitchen, and potentially from one side of the island.
 This is especially nice in a very large kitchen, where you’d rather not have to walk all the way around the island to get to the main sink.

 Trough sinks are pretty great for entertainers, too.
-If you fill a trough sink with ice, it’s the perfect place to stash canned or bottled drinks for a party: the drinks are chilled and in an easy-to-reach spot, and as the ice melts, it simply drains away, no muss, no fuss.
+If you fill a trough sink with ice, it’s the perfect place to stash canned or bottled drinks for a party; you get cold drinks in an easy-to-reach spot, and ice that melts right down the drain – no muss, no fuss!
 This can be a nice alternative to (or addition to!) a wine refrigerator or beverage cooler, as it’s an amazingly simple way to keep a decent number of drinks close at hand and ready to serve.

 Most trough style sinks are perfectly straight, but there are models out there that add a little curve to these long, straight sinks.
-These are great for slightly smaller or less conventionally shaped kitchen islands, and work particularly well when placed at the far end of a kitchen island so it can be accessed from three sides of the island.
+These are great for slightly smaller or less conventionally shaped kitchen islands, and work particularly well at the far end of a kitchen island, where you can access it from three sides of the island.
 While these might not be the same kind of centerpiece that straight trough sinks are, they do make for a much more accessible prep area without taking up much more of your counter space than a standard bar sink.

-You can also find trough style sinks in much smaller sizes, and these make a great alternative to a more traditional bar sink when you need a faucet and a drain but don’t have a ton of space to spare.
+You can also find trough-style sinks in much smaller sizes.
+These make a great alternative to a more traditional bar sink when you need a faucet and a drain but don’t have a ton of space to spare.
 Their rectangular shape gives them a stylishly unconventional look and somewhat more versatile footprint than your average squat square or circular bar sinks.
 Because they’re so narrow, they take up very little space, which means you’re able to add basic functionality just about anywhere in your kitchen.